27 Jul How to capture minutes from online meetings effectively and securely

 If transcripts are required, choose an ISO-accredited transcription company specialising in the financial sector already who can complete an Information Security questionnaire and clearly evidence that they are looking after your data.

-A lot of companies ask how to capture minutes from virtual or online meetings which are confidential, and we would always recommend a UK-based company that has an ISO accreditation.
+A lot of companies ask how to capture minutes from virtual or online meetings that are confidential, and we would always recommend a UK-based company that has an ISO accreditation.

 The cost of transcription is another area to look into.